Create, review, and deploy automated machine learning models with Azure Machine Learning

 An Azure subscription.
 If you don't have an Azure subscription, create a free account before you begin.
 Try the free or paid version of Azure Machine Learning today.

-An Azure Machine Learning workspace with a type of Enterprise edition.
+An Azure Machine Learning workspace.
 See Create an Azure Machine Learning workspace.
-To upgrade an existing workspace to Enterprise edition, see Upgrade to Enterprise edition.

 Sign in to Azure Machine Learning at https://ml.azure.com.